frederic-perez/AmE-dictionary/data/idioms.md

 __as of yet__ _adv_ :two: (perhaps nonstandard) Alternative form of _as yet._
 __as simple (smt?) as it gets__ :dart:
 __as simple as that__ Idiom used to describe something as extremely easy to understand or not complicated at all.
-__as the crow flies__ By the most direct way, along a straight line between two places.
+__as the crow flies__ :two: By the most direct way, along a straight line between two places.
+The measurement of distance in a straight line.
+(From the notion that crows always fly in a straight line.)
 __as the next person__ You use _as the next person_ to mean that you are no different from anyone else in the way you have mentioned.
 __as we know it__ :four: As it is now or has been for a long time; as we currently experience it.
 As something is currently understood or viewed.
 This phrase usually implies that current conditions will change, as, for example, _“Nuclear warfare will mark the end of civilization as we know it.”_ First recorded in the late 1800s, the phrase began to be widely used from the 1940s on and has reached cliché status.
 __as we speak__ :nine::m: At this very moment.